 The listing on §205.605(a) is "Microorganisms-any food grade bacteria, fungi, and other microorganism."
 This listing is not clear.
 It is apparent that it is intended to cover those microorganisms present as living organisms in foods such as cheese, yogurt, vinegar, pickles, tempeh, wine, and so forth.
 However, there are other products that are made from (or with the assistance of) microorganisms, and it is not clear whether the listing is intended to cover them.
 These include nutritional yeast and spirulina, both cultured microorganisms that are no longer living.
 They also include products of fermentation that have been isolated from the fermentation organisms, including glycerin, gellan gum, L-malic acid, and others.
-We assume https://www.ams.usda.gov/sites/default/files/media/MGSu%20Technical%20Evaluation%20Report%20Handling.pdf.
-Lines 256-258.
+We assume that the listing does not cover the last group, but that those organisms and their manufacture should be evaluated in the course of evaluating their products that are on the National List (NL).
+If the listing is intended to cover the group of killed microbial products, then the evaluation should include algae as well as the other organisms addressed in the technical review.